rbnhmll/vue-workshop/vueJS_workshop--notes.md

 >**Note** ☝
 > Since we are now including the `q` in this component, we need to remember to remove it from the main Vue `Object`.

-Let's try out the app and make sure it still works! **Uh oh!** We nothing is happening when we search, and we have an error in the console which looks like `[Vue warn]: Property or method "search" is not defined on the instance but referenced during render.
+Let's try out the app and make sure it still works!

+**Uh oh!** Nothing is happening when we search, and we have an error in the console which looks like `[Vue warn]: Property or method "search" is not defined on the instance but referenced during render.
 Make sure that this property is reactive, either in the data option, or for class-based components, by initializing the property` 🤔.
 But isn't it thought?

-The problem is that we are trying to call a function that doesn't exist on this component.
-We need to find a way to call up to the main Vue `Object` to trigger our `search method`, and send along our query, `q`.
+The problem is that we are trying to call a `Function` that doesn't exist on this component.
+We need to find a way to call up to the main Vue `Object` to trigger our `search` method, and send along our query, `q`.

 ### Emit events